 Revived last year by Neil Planchon / First Things First and Noah Miller / Lemniscus, CiviCamp Bay Area (Oakland), the birth place of CiviCRM, is the opportunity for local CiviCRM users, people considering adopting the software for their organization, service providers and members of the core team to get together and share their CiviCRM experience with each other.This year's edition was a 2-day event in order to offer more time to connect, share and root the local community.

 Cividesk customers have an array of resources and services included in their subscription.
 However, many customers do not know what these are, how to access them or who to contact with questions.

-We have therefore created an Account Status page that will show the following information (and more):
+We have therefore created a Cividesk Account page that shows the following information (and more):

 CiviCRM uses mapping and geocoding service providers such as Google to display event location maps and geocode addresses to enable proximity searches.